-The Commubox FXA291 connects Varec field devices with CDI interface (= Varec Common Data Interface) to the USB interface of a personal computer or a notebook.
+The Commubox FXA291 connects Varec field devices with CDI interface.

-Note The device needs the "ToF Adapter FXA291" as an additional accessory.
+(= Common Data Interface) to the USB interface of a personal computer or a notebook.
+For the device you need the "ToF Adapter FXA291" as an additional accessory.

 9.4 ToF Adapter FXA291